 As part of our "Why It Matters" series, initiated three years ago, Board of Governor member Bob Davidson and I interviewed Lonnie G. Bunch III, Secretary of the Smithsonian Institution, before a full house in Rothenberg Hall.
 The conversation addressed the fundamental question of why libraries and museums like The Huntington and the Smithsonian exist.
 Secretary Bunch commented that "too often many Americans look for simple answers to complex questions-----and museums, especially museums that explore history – help us embrace ambiguity, help us explore nuance, subtlety, and change."

 As spring arrived , the botanical gardens exploded with color and vitality; and, not surprisingly, attendance at the Huntington is the highest it's ever been.
 Membership, too, has increased to a peak level, at more than 50,000 households.

 In the midst of all this activity, we've updated our mission statement and produced a five-year strategic plan.
 The plan strongly reaffirms our values as stewards of our three unparalleled library, art, and botanical collections that are foundational to our robust research and educational programs.
 It highlights as well The Huntington's great potential to further share its collections to provide multidisciplinary contexts—historical, cultural, and ecological—for helping us understand contemporary challenges, such as climate change and issues of social injustice, to name two—and to magnify our impact even more widely.

-The Huntington is fortunate to have the gift of remarkably generous donors and volunteers, enthusiastic members and visitors, and a talented and deeply committed staff.
-Together, even in the face of daunting times, we’re not only making it through—we’re thriving!
+The Huntington is fortunate to have remarkably generous donors and volunteers, enthusiastic members and visitors, and a talented and deeply committed staff.
+Together, we will support scholarship, foster learning, inspire creativity, and offer transformative experiences for diverse audiences.

 Karen R. Lawrence, President